Samsung telephone system operating instructions

 It is very important that the handset is replaced immediately after pressing Hold unless you are making another call.

 It seems that some people do not replace the handset in order to prevent held calls being recalled to their extension.
-Recall is a feature where an extension that has placed a call on hold starts to ring after a few minutes in case the call is forgotten.
-Unfortunately, leaving the handset off hook does not prevent a call from being recalled and the phone will still ring.
+Recall is a feature where an extension that has placed a call on hold starts to ring after a few minutes in case the call has been forgotten.
+Leaving the handset off hook does not prevent a call from being recalled and the phone will still ring.

 In addition to this, when you come to use the phone again, pressing any key or button on the phone will immediately activate speakerphone even though the handset is off hook because the phone is behaving as though the handset is on hook.